Bike to School Day May 4, 2016

 Note: Colleges and universities will still participate under the Bike to Work Week.

 Zipper pulls, blinking lights, and educational materials for kids (Sprocket Man comic book, Getting There activity book, and Chuggington safety activity book), and Capital Region Bicycle Commuter Guides are available upon request via the “contact us” link below.
 Schools may request these items for Bike to School Day activities, regardless of participation in the Bike to School Challenge.
-In addition, Bike to Work Day registrants may elect to receive a T-shirt this year.
+In addition, Bike to Work Day registrants who register by Thursday April 28th may elect to receive a T-shirt this year.

 If you are holding an event for Bike to Work Day 2016, please use our contact form and we will update this page with your event beginning in April.